-It is mainly composed of two parts, the Qaidam Basin surrounded by Kunlun Mountains, Altun Mountains, Qilian Mountains, and the plateau at the northern foot of Tanggula Mountain.
-Among those, the main region of Qaidam Basin covers an area of 256,000 square kilometers, accounting for 85.28% of the entire prefecture; The altitude of Haixi Prefecture is between 2675 and 6860 meters;
+It is mainly composed of two parts, Qaidam Basin surrounded by Kunlun Mountains, Altun Mountains, Qilian Mountains, and plateau at northern foot of Tanggula Mountain.
+Among those, the main region of Qaidam Basin covers an area of 256,000 square kilometers, accounting for 85.28% of entire prefecture;

-The arid desert area of the Qaidam Basin is deep in the hinterland of the mainland and is surrounded by high mountains.
-It is difficult for the warm and humid airflow from the southwest to enter, so precipitation is scarce and the climate is dry.
+The arid desert area of Qaidam Basin is deep in hinterland of mainland and is surrounded by high mountains.
+It is difficult for warm and humid airflow from southwest to enter, so precipitation is scarce and climate is dry.

 Population and ethnic group

-In the 19th year of the Republic of China (1930), Dulan was changed to Dulan County, which governed the entire territory of Haixi area and being subordinate to Qinghai Province.
+In the 19Dulan county year of Republic of China (1930), Dulan was changed to Dulan County, which governed entire territory of Haixi area and being subordinate to Qinghai Province.

-In 1952, Dulan County was abolished and the county-level “Mongolia-Tibet Kazakh Autonomous Region of Dulan County” was established.
+In 1952, Dulan County was abolished and county-level “Mongolia-Tibet Kazakh Autonomous Region of Dulan County” was established.

 In 1954, it was transformed into a special district-level “Haixi Meng Tibetan Kazakh Autonomous Region”